iamrequest/solar-automaton/README.md

 This was my submission to "Godot XR Game Jam 3 (February 2025)", a 7 day game jam.
 The goal for this one was to try out Godot as a game development engine - the feature set is intentionally pretty sparse, since the focus was to get familiar with the engine.

 You can download the game for free [here, on itch.io](https://request.itch.io/solar-automaton), or you can check out my other projects at [request.moe](https://request.moe).
-A postmortem will be available for this project shortly!
+You can also find [the postmortem for this project, here](/postmortem.md)!

 This project was made with: